bigandy/11ty-site/src/cv.md

 <h3>Venture Harbour – <em>Software Engineer</em> – 10.2017 – Present</h3>

 -   Webapp development with Nextjs, GraphQL and Typescript.
--   Desktop Application and Chrome Extension development with React, nodejs, web-sockets, and Firebase.
+-   Desktop Application and Browser Extension development with React, nodejs, web-sockets, and Firebase.
 -   Styling with CSS Modules, CSS-in-JS, and scss, and implementation of a design system using Storybook.
 -   Created multiple PWA using custom WordPress logic and Workbox.
 -   Peer review and test colleagues code